versatiletools/vdict/README.md

                             "self": "http://jira.mysystem.com/rest/api/2/statuscategory/3",
                             "id": 3,
 ~~~
-With VersatileDict, you can use it more easer than json module.
+With vdict, you can use it more easer than json module.